-- J. Filling or Leasing of Tidelands for Residential Uses or Structures.
+I. Filling or Leasing of Tidelands for Residential Uses or Structures.
 No filling or leasing for residential uses or structures shall be allowed.
-Access improvements on state tidelands and submerged lands for residential uses and structures, such as docks and boat haul outs, shall also not involve the use of fill. - K. Filling or Leasing of Tidelands for Non-Residential Uses and Structures.
-If consistent with the requirements of the Alaska Coastal Management Program35 or a Coastal District Plan, authorizations may be granted for the filling of state tidelands and submerged lands for those non-residential uses or structures that are water-related or water-dependent. - L. Other Guidelines for Shorelines and Stream Corridors.
-Other guidelines will affect management practices for shorelines, stream corridors, and coastal areas.
-See other sections of this chapter.
+Access improvements on state tidelands and submerged lands for residential uses and structures, such as docks and boat haul outs, shall also not involve the use of fill.

+J. Filling or Leasing of Tidelands for Non-Residential Uses and Structures.
+If consistent with the requirements of the Alaska Coastal Management Program or a Coastal District Plan, authorizations may be granted for the filling of state tidelands and submerged lands for those non-residential uses or structures that are water-related or water-dependent.

+K. Other Guidelines for Shorelines and Stream Corridors.
+For details of these guidelines, see the following sections of this chapter: